zhanglaplace/Faster_rcnn_Cplusplus_vs2013/README.md

-We choose the matlab model file and the prototxt file。 in matlab ,fter-rcnn  divided into two parts, rpn_net and faster-rcnn_net;thus there are two models and two prototxt file in matlab;these project is just a test project,if you want to train your own model , prehaps you need do it on matlab-faster-rcnn. and put the model in these project for test;
+We choose the matlab model file and the prototxt file。 in matlab ,fter-rcnn  divided into two parts, rpn_net and faster-rcnn_net;thus there are two models and two prototxt file in matlab;these project is just a test project,if you want to train your own model , prehaps you need do it on matlab-faster-rcnn. and put the model in these project for test;you can download the model:http://pan.baidu.com/s/1dF88JvV

 #About mean_images
  mean_images is converte from the model.mat in matlab . can save the mean_image by command imwrite(uint8(proposal_detection_model.image_means),'mean_image.bmp') or load the model.mat and save it.